srest2021/atclean/README.md

 ## Jupyter Notebooks

-### `chisquarecut_master.ipynb`
-#### (applies chi-square-cut)
-Using an already downloaded light curve, determine the best chi-square cut for that particular object.
-Then, save the light curve with the appropriate chi-square cut flag.

 ### `clean_atlas_lc.ipynb` (work in progress)
 #### (applies all cuts--chi-squares, uncertainties, and control light curves--and applies averaging)
 Using an already downloaded light curve, determine the best chi-square cut, apply the chi-square cut and an uncertainty cut, and average the light curve with bad day flagging.
 Then, save the light curve with the flags.